About subordinated generalizations of 3 classical models of option pricing: Relation between the subordinated model of Bachelier and B-S

-for $\left(z,t\right)\in(0,\infty)\times(0,T]$.
-In (\ref{koc1}) and (\ref{koc2}) ''$\sim$'' denotes the limiting behavior of a function when the argument tends towards $\infty$.
 Note that the interpretation of $z$ and $t$ in both (\ref{koc1}) and (\ref{koc2}) is the value of the underlying asset and the time left to $T$, respectively.
-The derivation of (\ref{koc2}) can be found in Appendix A.
+The derivation of (\ref{koc2}) can be done using the same approach as in the proof of Theorem 1.3. in \cite{jatemp}.
+In fact, it suffices to take $\lambda=0$ and replace the standard B-S equation satisfied by $\xi(z,t)$ with the classical Bachelier PDE.

 Then for $r=0$, $z=K$ and $\sigma^{Ba}=\sigma z$, the difference between the solutions (\ref{koc2}) and (\ref{koc1}) for $t=T$, by (\ref{nierodMM1}) is bounded by

 \end{Example}